selendra/lightpaper/README.md

 # specs

-The docs prepare for Selendra official documentation.
+The docs prepare for Selendra Lightpaper